springernature/vpat/springerlink.md

 Video content located at link.springer.com/video can generally be operated without the use of a mouse, but some video functions (including turning on closed captions) cannot be operated by keyboard alone.
 Additionally, keyboard users are unable to toggle between the "details" and "transcript" tabs below the video.
 We are actively working to repair these problems.

 Video content elsewhere (e.g. chapters or articles) cannot currently be operated with the keyboard.
 We are actively working to repair this problem.
 <br><br>
-All components on pages located at order.springer.com can be operated by keyboard alone.
-<br><br>
 Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
 <br><br>